sockeye-d/godl/README.md

 and also copy [godl.svg](src/godl.svg) to `/usr/share/icons/hicolor/scalable/apps/godl.svg` or similar.

-*No dariacore was harmed in the making of this software*
+*"No" dariacore was harmed in the making of this software*